Dún Laoghaire Baths – Bathing Water Classification FAQs

 Why is classification made over a single season?

-Dún Laoghaire Baths is a newly designated bathing water.
+Dún Laoghaire Baths is a newly designated bathing area.
 This means the official classification is based on a limited dataset, rather than the larger number of samples usually available over time.
 We have significantly exceeded the minimum sampling requirements, carrying out frequent testing to give bathers the most up‑to‑date information on water quality using the prescribed testing method.

 What are you doing to improve water quality?